mapninja/GISDay2015/ReadMe.md

 *Shay Har-Noy is the co-founder of Tomnod and currently leading the DigitalGlobe initiative in Geospatial Big Data a platform a platform, ecosystem, and product portfolio to exploit imagery at scaleand build rapid insight about our planet to open new markets and enable new use cases.*

-**Talks from some of the top innovators in Geospatial Technologies and services, including:**

 ##Track 2: Workshops (Branner Teaching Corner, 2nd Floor)

-###11am - 12 noon "Mapping with Google Fusion Tables""
+###11am - 12 noon "Mapping with Google Fusion Tables"
+Learn how to use Mapbox to make maps for th web!
+We'll learn how to style street maps, visualize data on top of it and share maps on the web and mobile.
+All you need to bring for this workshop is a computer.
+Programming skills optional :)

 ###12 noon - 1:30pm TBD
 ###1:30pm - 3:00pm "Digital Globe GBDX and Playground"
+**What would you do with 70 petabytes of high-resolution satellite imagery?**
+In this session you will learn how you can generate new information and insight from satellite imagery and how this opportunity is creating a new generation of geospatial professionals.

+*Lead by Jordan Winkler, PhD.
+Dr. Winkler is a Geospatial Big Data Solutioneer at DigitalGlobe where he focuses on helping customers extract information and insight from satellite imagery at scale.
+He holds a PhD in Geography where he focused on spatial analytics and agricultural vulnerability to climate change​.*

 ###3:00pm - 4:00pm "Introduction to [SimplyMap.com](http://simplymap.com/) for Demographic Research"